 In general, my use of social media comes from a belief that no matter how effective the marketing or press departments are, there is no one who can advocate for the artists and performances I have curated with the same level of investment as I can do myself.
 When I talk about events I'm working on, I try to convey my enthusiasm for the project, and let my readers know why I think a given project is worth my time and energy, and therefore, worth theirs.
-My Twitter bio reads, "Imposing his taste on friends and strangers since 19\\\\" and I look at social media as an extension of my curatorial work.
+My Twitter bio reads, "Imposing his taste on friends and strangers since 19" and I look at social media as an extension of my curatorial work.
 It's a way to champion artists and ideas I find inspiring.

 In 2008, I joined Facebook (intrigued that they were sponsoring one of the presidential debates) and became a highly active user.
 Because I have a wide circle of friends and professional acquaintances, Facebook quickly became a fairly significant additional tool to spread the word about events I am working on.
-I created an ActiveCultures group on FB (https://www.facebook.com/groups/36938184062/) as well, and will often cross-post from my Yahoo list.
-The Facebook group has more frequent updates, and I recently changed the protocol to allow others to post as well, so that it can function more as a discussion platform, and less as an announcement tool.
+I created an ActiveCultures group on FB function more as a discussion platform, and less as an announcement tool.
 At this point, there are about the same number of members of this group as my Yahoo!
 Groups list, with some degree (not measured) of overlap.